 Toward that end, MTA envisions a network of 1,800 bike path and street bike lane miles in Los Angeles County.
 Today about 500 miles are in place.
 Each year MTA awards about \$7 million to the various cities and County of Los Angeles for bike projects.
-In its draft Long Range Transportation Plan, a blueprint for transportation planning in Los Angeles County through the year 2025, MTA proposes raising annual bike expenditures to \$10 million a year and up to \$20 million, if funding becomes available.
-Bike projects are funded primarily with federal transportation funds and some local and state monies distributed through the MTA.
+These are funded primarily with federal transportation funds and some local and state monies distributed through the MTA.

-For more information on Bike to Work Day, MTA bike programs and public transportation connections call 1-800 COMMUTE and select the rideshare option.
+For more information on Bike to Work Day, MTA bike programs and public transportation connections call 1-800 947-0009 or check the Internet at www.californiabikecommute.com.

 To request a bike map of all bike routes in the City of Los Angeles, call (213) 485-9957.
-A map showing all bike routes in Los Angeles County is being updated and will be published by MTA next year.
+A map showing all bike routes in Los Angeles County is being updated and will soon be published by MTA.
 To request more information about MTA's funding goals for bike programs, call Lynne Goldsmith in the MTA Planning Department at (213) 922-3068.